Echoes of the Reich

 UNRESOLVED CAUSAL ORIGIN.

-Elena stood very motionless, pressure building behind her eyes.
+Elena stood very still, pressure building behind her eyes.
 Someone in the past had achieved a degree of temporal precision that should have been unreachable—not through theory, but through instrumentation.

 One remained.